What is Wealth Management?

 For example, retirement savings could be transitioned into a Fixed Index Annuity (FIA).
 To clarify, an FIA is a deferred annuity that allows the principal investment to grow for many years until annuitization.
 During this growth period, the principle investment earns interest based on the performance of chosen market indexes (like the S&P 500).
 Most important, these indexed interest earnings are never less than zero, even during a severe market downturn.
 This protection against major loss isolates a planned retirement age from any delay due to a downturned market.
 So, Retirement Wealth Management allows a retiree to retire exactly when planned!

 Unlike every other stage of life, where each stage has a defined starting and ending age, the retirement stage of life has only a defined starting age.
 The ending age of the retirement stage is dependent upon the occurrence of death.
-Death occurs during an unknown range of possible ages.
-Consider the generic "Life Template" above and assume the average life expectancy is 75 years.
-Then, a typical retirement stage might start at age 67 and end upon death at age 75.
-Correspondingly, the retirement duration is 8 years.
-However, in an extreme case, the retirement stage might start at age 67 and end upon death at age 120.
-Correspondingly, the retirement duration is 53 years.
-How can a retiree fund a retirement that could vary from 8 to 53 years in duration?
+Death can occur at any age.
+Consider the generic "Life Template" above.
+Assume a retirement age of 65 years (the U.S. average retirement age for a male).
+Then, assume death occurs at 73 years (the U.S. average life expectancy for a male).
+Correspondingly, the average retirement stage duration is 8 years.
+However, in an extreme case, death could occur at 100 years.
+Correspondingly, the retirement stage duration would be 35 years.
+How can a retiree fund a retirement that could vary from an average of 8 to a maximum of 35 years in duration?

 As discussed, an FIA used in Retirement Wealth Management provides peace of mind that retirement can start when planned.
 Likewise, an FIA used in Retirement Wealth Management provides peace of mind that retirement can end whenever, regardless of how long whenever might be.
 The reason for this is that an FIA is a contract with an insurance company.
 The insurance company agrees to provide annuitized income payments for life.
 Consequently, it is the insurance company that takes the risk for a life that lasts longer than expected.
 The retiree does not have to worry about it!